 All the decorations were in the attic--what a cold and hard to get to place that was, and the boxes were heavy.
 It usually took an entire day just for that.
 Then we would hang everything we could on the tree.
 It sparkled and glittered even without the lights.
 It was a sight to see.
 The outside decorations would go up next.
 We lived on a bit of a mountain so it was cold and generally getting dark by the time we got out there.
 We did something different every year, just so the neighbors wouldn't get bored, but that meant hours of stringing lights and laying extension cords.
 It was worth it, though when it was all done.
 The inside was always the last thing to be done because we would need the time to get warm from being outside all that time putting up the decorations.
 After the decorations went up, mom would play Christmas Carols all day every day until Christmas.
 We would sing with the records and learned most of the songs by heart.

-Then it would be time for us to get the gifts we would give each other and our parents.
+Then it would be time for us to open the gifts to each other and our parents.
 Well, we didn't have any money.
 Mom and dad couldn't pay us for working on the farm.
 We weren't old enough to hold down a job.
 Gifts were tough.
 Once we got together and made a chimney out of cardboard.
 We then wrote poems and decorated cards to fill it.
 Sometimes we made pictures which we then wrapped up.
 Sometimes we would take something that meant a great deal to us and we would wrap it up and put it under the tree.
 When we got older, mom would help us make cookies and breads that we could give away as gifts.
 It was great to be able to say "I helped" when the gift was opened.
 It is not the gift itself that counts though, at least I don't think;.
 But I think it is the thought that count.